Leisffe/focp-xdd/README.md

 # Changelog

+**1-Jan-2019**
+- Added all of the examples explained during today's classes, including notes from the whiteboard.

 **19-Dec-2018**
 - Added all of the examples explained during today's classes, including notes from the whiteboard.
   - Project with examples for working on more than one source files and header included.